JALK96/electrofit-ip6-paper-2025/electrofit-workspace/docs/CONC_REFACTOR.md

      canonical description from the config: either `SaltConfig` or `IonTargetConfig`.
 This should encapsulate the calculations (volume, counts, neutrality checks) so the adapters remain thin.
+   - During config load, compute all derived quantities (box vectors, total volume, ion counts per species, inferred counter-ion counts, resulting molarities) and log them so the user immediately sees the consequences of their choices.
 3. **Neutrality and ion bookkeeping**
    - The helper determines final ion counts by combining solute charge, target entries, and `enforce_neutrality`: